Connect with us

 “With past antimony prices, its economic importance was not recognized,” CEO Alastair Still said in a release from GoldMining, “and with the growing strategic importance of antimony exemplified by an increase in the antimony price to approximately US$50,000 per tonne, we believe that we can enhance the economic value for the Crucero Project thorough re-evaluation of our database to quantify antimony as it occurs with the gold mineralization.”

-At the beginning of last year, antimony was only worth a mere US$11,600 per pound.
+At the beginning of last year, antimony was only worth a mere US$11,600 per tonne.
 The skyrocketing price, limited supply and reliance on foreign suppliers like China, Russia and Tajikistan have made North American companies like GoldMining pay much more attention to what was once considered a byproduct with minimal value at their gold operations.

 Turkey, Myanmar, Bolivia and Australia also produce significant quantities of the metalloid element.
 It is essential for military technologies, electronics and weapons.